awsdocs/aws-sct-user-guide/doc_source/CHAP_Source.DB2LUW.md

 ## Privileges for Db2 LUW as a source<a name="CHAP_Source.DB2LUW.Permissions"></a>

-The privileges needed to connect to a Db2 LUW database, to check available privileges and read schema metadata for a source are listed following:
+The privileges needed to connect to a Db2 LUW database, to check available privileges and read schema metadata for a source are as follows:
 + Privilege needed to establish a connection:
   + CONNECT ON DATABASE
 + Privilege needed to run SQL statements: